Navigation

 After the enema, you can’t eat or drink anything before your procedure.
 This is to make sure that your bowel stays empty.

 You don’t usually need to have an anaesthetic or sedative for a flexible sigmoidoscopy.
 The procedure can be uncomfortable at first, but it doesn’t usually hurt.
-But you can choose to have a sedative if you want to.
+You can choose to have a sedative if you want to.
 A sedative will make you feel more relaxed and a bit sleepy, but you’ll stay awake during the procedure.
-If you decide to have a sedative, it will be injected into a vein in your hand or arm before the procedure.
+If you have a sedative, your doctor or nurse will inject it into a vein in your hand or arm before they start.

 Before you leave the hospital, your doctor or nurse will talk to you about how the procedure went and if they removed any polyps.
 You may also be given an endoscopy report straight away.